GSM Network Architecture

 The different elements of the GSM network operate together and the user is not aware of the different entities within the system.

-A basic diagram of the overall system architecture for 2G GSM with these four major elements is shown below:
+A basic diagram of the overall system architecture for the 2G GSM mobile communications system includes four major elements which are shown below:

 Network Switching Subsystem (NSS)